 First and second war patrols, August – November 1942

-Hand Painted Label
+Hand Painted Story Labels

 Hand Painted Packaging

 On a beautiful large brown bag, I spray paint the 88th Company logo on a custom stencil.
 After inserting the custom item inside the bag, it is folded and closed with a vintage twine string.
-Finally, like a top secret letter, the string knot is sealed with a custom wax seal.
+Finally, like a top-secret letter, the string knot is sealed with a custom wax seal.